ROLLFORWARD_ADVANCED

 AVAILABLE SINCE 6.0

-The ROLLFORWARD_ADVANCED has essentially the same functionality as the ROLLFOWARD with the advantage of additional optional parameters that allow for a more advanced projection of your data.
+The ROLLFORWARD_ADVANCED has more functionality compared to the ROLLFORWARD with the advantage of additional parameters that allow for a more advanced projection of your data.

 To learn more about the ROLLFORWARD, please look at the formulas' documentation page where the basic use case of the ROLLFORWARD with one input and 1-3 drivers is shown.